openbermuda/karmapi/docs/nodice/static.rst

 whether they will show the same propogation peculiarities that light does.

-I feel they will and that the some (perhaps all) of the events that LIGO is detecting are in fact new cosmic arrivals.
+I feel they will and that some, perhaps all, of the events that LIGO is detecting are in fact new cosmic arrivals.

+This would raise a puzzle over why we are not routinely seeing coincident gamma ray bursts.
+It is something I have puzzled over without fully resolving.

+It is early days for gravitational wave detection.
+Presumably, the current detections are the larger end of the event spectrum, so that may give a clue.

 Why am I skeptical of colliding black holes?
 --------------------------------------------